For Pleasure

 5. Beautiful mountains

-MountainsThere are mountains that rise higher than 10,000 feet, where the weather is always cool and brisk.
+There are mountains that rise higher than 10,000 feet, where the weather is always cool and brisk.6.
+No wait on the golf course

-Some of the oldest and best courses are found in the San Jose area.
+The golf scene in Costa Rica is growing rapidly, and because golf is not a sport with a huge following among the locals in Costa Rica, golfers here will find beautiful, wide-open courses free of crowds.
+Usually, tee times are unnecessary, and almost all club pros and caddies are fluent in English.Some of the oldest and best courses are found in the San Jose area.
 The Cariari, which is near the San Jose Airport, is a beautiful course and very popular with international golf pros.
 Newer courses include the Parque Valle del Sol in Santa Ana.
 Some stunning new courses closer to the coasts include Los Sueños, near Jaco, and the 7,500-yard, par 72 Hacienda Pinilla in Guanacaste, not far from the beaches at Tamarindo.

 7. Top surfing spots

 With more than 750 miles of coastline, warm water, and a consistent surf year round, Costa Rica has become one of the world’s top surfing destinations.
 You can surf on both the Pacific and Caribbean coasts here, but the Pacific coast is about five times longer and known for premium surfing spots, such as the popular breaks in the northwest province of Guanacaste.
 There are also excellent spots along the Central Pacific coast at places like Jaco, Quepos and Dominical.
 Some of the longest waves in the country are down in the Southern Pacific coast on and around the Osa Peninsula at places like Pavones.
-On the Caribbean coast there are some nice breaks at Playa Bonita, Cahuita, and Puerto Viejo.
+On the Caribbean coast there are some nice breaks at Playa Bonita, Cahuita, and Puerto Viejo.8.
+World-famous beaches

 Among its 750 miles of Pacific and Caribbean coastline, Costa Rica boasts some beautiful beaches.
 National Geographic rated the beaches at Manuel Antonio National Park among the top five in the world.
 On the Pacific coast, in Guanacaste, the Northwest corner of the country, you’ll find long, pristine beaches that dip into the surf of the Pacific Ocean at places like Santa Rosa National Park, Playa Tamarindo, Playa Samara, Playa Montezuma and Malpais.
-Along the Central Pacific coast there are popular beaches at Jaco, Playa Hermosa, and Dominical.
+Along the Central Pacific coast there are popular beaches at Jaco, Playa Hermosa, and Dominical.The rainforest runs right up to the beach in Manuel Antonio National Park and also in many of the beaches farther down along the Southern Pacific coast, in places like Puerto Jimenez.
+On these breath-taking beaches, where the jungle ends, you can relax in the sun or in the surf while watching monkeys, toucans, and scarlet macaws romping through the trees.

 9. Coral reefs and snorkeling

 Costa Rica’s Caribbean coast is rich in coral reefs.
 Right off the coast at Limon, divers can enjoy the lush reefs teeming with tropical fish or explore the wreck of an old cargo ship, the Fenix.
 Off the coast at Cahuita is one of the largest reef systems in Costa Rica, spanning well over 1,000 acres.
 Here there is an abundance of colorful reef fish as well as two sunken ships.
 In places like Punta Uva and Manzanillo, the white sand beaches and calm turquoise waters lure beach-lovers from all over the world.
-The water on this coast is perfect for a peaceful swim or for snorkeling among the rich coral reefs offshore.
+The water on this coast is perfect for a peaceful swim or for snorkeling among the rich coral reefs offshore.10.
+Scuba diving

 For scuba diving, Costa Rica’s Caribbean coast is the preferred location.
 Right off the coast at Limon, divers can enjoy the lush reefs teeming with tropical fish or explore the wreck of an old cargo ship, the Fenix.
 Off the coast at Cahuita is one of the largest reef systems in Costa Rica, spanning well over 1000 acres.
 Here there is an abundance of colorful reef fish as well as two sunken ships.